imballinst/imballinst.dev/src/pages/blog/leveling-up-as-frontend-engineer.md

 At the time of writing, I am a Senior Software Engineer 1.
 I know it's not much since it's my 7th year in web development.
 But, considering my shaky start to the journey, I think it's enough and I'm hungry for more!

-Hopefully, this post is useful and as always, feel free to send me a message if you have any feedback!
+Hopefully, this post is useful and as always, feel free to send me a message if you have any feedback.
+Take care!